Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/example-application-migration/liveanalytics_influxdb_application_migration.md

 ## Querying Data in Grafana

-After migrating your data from Amazon Timestream for LiveAnalytics to InfluxDB V2, you'll need to adapt your queries to work with InfluxDB V2.
+After migrating your data from Amazon Timestream for LiveAnalytics to InfluxDB V2, you'll need to adapt your [Timestream SQL queries](https://docs.aws.amazon.com/timestream/latest/developerguide/reference.html) to work with InfluxDB V2 [Flux](https://docs.influxdata.com/influxdb/v2/query-data/flux/) or [InfluxQL](https://docs.influxdata.com/influxdb/v2/query-data/influxql/).
 Below is an example of a similar query which also highlights how data model differences need to be accounted for when adapting queries.
 There are fundamental difference in database data models, query languages, and how visualizations function.

+See [Get started with Grafana and InfluxDB](https://grafana.com/docs/grafana/latest/getting-started/get-started-grafana-influxdb/) and [Amazon Timestream plugin for Grafana](https://grafana.com/grafana/plugins/grafana-timestream-datasource/) for an overview of working with Grafana and InfluxDB or LiveAnalytics.

-### Example 1: Average CPU and Memory Utilization by Region
+### Query example: Average CPU and Memory Utilization by Region

 #### LiveAnalytics SQL Query